mina9999/momo-cogs/README.md

 For instagram cog you have to buy an api key from https://rapidapi.com/contact-cmWXEDTql/api/instagram-unofficial/pricing and then you can use it also you have to replace api keys on cog too. this cog uses asyncio-throttle so you have to do `pip install asyncio-throttle`.

+also we have ucube cog which sending new post notification from https://www.united-cube.com/

 enjoy the cogs but dont forget to donate : https://www.paypal.me/ksinging